c4software/vuetify-vuejs-confirmDialog/README.md

   <confirmDialog
     v-model="showConfirm"
     title="Are you sure ?"
     text="Warning !
-This action is irreversible
+This action is irreversible"
     cancelText="Nope"
     confirmText="Lets go"
     v-on:cancelAction="() => this.showConfirm = false"